hashicorp/vault/website/source/docs/enterprise/performance-standby/index.html.md

 A Performance Standby will tag itself as such in consul if service registration is enabled.
 To access the set of Performance Standbys the `performance-standby` tag can be used.
-For example to send requets to only the performance standbys `https://performance-standby.vault.dc1.consul` could be used (host name may vary based on consul configuration).
+For example to send requests to only the performance standbys `https://performance-standby.vault.dc1.consul` could be used (host name may vary based on consul configuration).